 All withdrawals from the Stocks and Shares ISA account are free of any taxation, no matter whether they have been made after a profit or loss has occurred.

-Furthermore, this type of investment ISA also extends to gains that come about as a result of inheritance – meaning that even if you’re not making an active trading decision on your behalf (or for someone else), there is still an opportunity to gain significant investment returns.
+This type of investment ISA also extends to gains that come about as a result of inheritance – meaning that even if you’re not making an active trading decision on your behalf (or for someone else), there is still an opportunity to gain significant investment returns.

 Another element worth noting concerning capital gains tax in particular: only £5000 can be withdrawn before it begins being taxed at 20% per annum; should more than £50,000 be taken out within one year, then all withdrawal profits will incur this same rate.

 The rules are not difficult to understand by any means, but the more you know about them and their intricacies, the better.
 Below we have provided a list of some critical points that you might want to take into consideration:

 - There is no limit on how much can be invested in stocks and shares ISA2 (unlike Stocks & Shares JISA).